Skip to main content

 Representative Payee vs POA for Social Security

-Last updated: April 8, 2026 Bottom Line: A power of attorney (POA) can help with many money tasks, but it does not give someone authority to manage another person’s Social Security or Supplemental Security Income payments.
-If Social Security decides a beneficiary cannot manage or direct the management of benefits, the agency usually requires a … Read more
+Last updated: May 27, 2026 Bottom line: A power of attorney can help with many money tasks, but it does not let someone manage another person’s Social Security or Supplemental Security Income payments.
+If Social Security decides a person cannot manage benefit money, the agency usually requires a representative payee instead.
+Many families need both … Read more

 Social Security Benefits for Widows and Divorced Seniors